Rauru/BIMM-Cypress-assesment/README.md

 - [Summary report](docs/SUMMARY.md): approach, results, flakiness handling and recommendations
 - [Defects](docs/DEFECTS.md): defects found, with steps to reproduce and evidence
+- [Test report](docs/test-report.html): HTML report from a full run (15/15 passed); download it and open it in a browser

 ## Completed tasks